The Ultimate Home Buyers Timeline

 If this is your first time buying a home, you may want to consider finding first-time home buyer tips and articles.
 It’s a good idea to learn key terms commonly used during the home buying process as well as tips on how to maintain a home.
 Furthermore, you’ll get to learn about common real estate issues in your area and what the local market is like.

 If you are purchasing an investment property you also want to do plenty of research.
-Ther e are much different things to consider when purchasing a property that you plan on renting.
+There are many different things to consider when purchasing a property that you plan on renting.
 Some things to consider are the HOA rules, financing, and taxes to name a few.

 Understand Your Current Finances (6–10 months before closing)

-This may not come as a surprise, but it its imperative that you have your finances in order before purchasing a house.
+This may not come as a surprise, but it's imperative that you have your finances in order before purchasing a house.
 Even if your finances aren’t perfect ( many mortgage companies have some lenient loan programs), you should have a thorough understanding of your current financial state.